theplant/qor_test/README.md

     gem 'rails', [3.1, 3.2]
     gem 'devise', [2.2.0, 2.1.0, 2.0.0]

   With it, QorTest will generate 54 test cases!
-(3 rubies x 3 paperclip x 2 rails x 3 devise), so it is dead easy to discover hidden compatibility issues!
+(3 rubies x 3 paperclip x 2 rails x 3 devise), is it dead easy to discover hidden compatibility issues?

-  Running `qor_test` will use `rake spec` to run tests in each case for projects using rspec and `rake test` for others. but you could specify the test command by overwrite the environment variable 'COMMAND', e.g:
+  Running `qor_test` will use command `rake spec` to run "tests" in each case for projects using rspec and `rake test` for others. but you could specify the test command by overwrite the environment variable 'COMMAND', e.g:

     COMMAND='ruby test/xxxx.rb' qor_test